aliveprotocol/app-old/README.md

 # Alive

-A Qt Quick desktop app for decentralized live streaming on DTube chain.
+A Qt Quick desktop app for decentralized live streaming on Hive and Avalon.

 #### Build